 Effective tax rate: 19.8%

-This crypto tax calculator provides an estimate based on current UK tax rules.
+Disclaimer: This UK crypto tax calculator provides an estimate based on current UK tax rules.
 Your actual tax position may vary depending on your full financial situation, transaction history, and income level.

 For accurate reporting and personalised guidance, speak with a qualified accountant before submitting your Self Assessment tax return.